liporuwcha/a___development_tools_infrastructure/README.md

 ## a - development tools, infrastructure

 Before any software project we need to talk about the development tools and infrastructure.
-There are so many options that one can be lost in a maze of choice and never ever leave it with something concrete.
+There are so many options that one can be lost in a maze of choices and never ever leave it with something concrete.
 Limiting the choice and freedom will boost the productivity.
 Human brains are capable of doing very few thing simultaneously.

 ### aa - operating systems

 There are many operating systems in the world.
-We have to limit our effort to be productive.
+We have to limit our learning and effort to be productive.

 - aaa - Linux
 Linux is my operating system of choice.
 It is open-source and free and it runs most of the internet servers.
 It does not need to have a graphic user interface for running databases and web servers.
 I like to use Debian for its stability.
 We will not experiment new things on the server side.